Get 25% off a Gravity Mattress Purchase. Use Code: SFMATTRESS.

 The Gravity mattress balances thick, conforming comfort layers with high-density transition foam and supportive coils.
 The supportive layers resist sagging over time, providing an even surface for stomach sleepers.
 Though sleepers may press into the mattress, the thick comfort system should evenly distribute body weight to help keep the spine aligned.

-The Gravity Ice Hybrid is a good fit for most stomach sleepers, though some may prefer a medium firm (6) to firm (8) mattress instead.
+The Gravity Ice Hybrid is a good fit for stomach sleepers under 130 pounds and supportive enough for heavier stomach sleepers, though most will likely prefer a medium firm (6) to firm (8) mattress instead.

 |Under 130 lbs.||130-230 lbs.||Above 230 lbs.|